Regional Expert Network

 Specialist in EE in buildings and regulation framework in the Mediterranean, T. Meraud is an international expert who has been involved in numerous partnerships and projects in the region.
 With 35 years’ experience on energy efficiency, he handles topics such as energy and environment planning, strategic studies and capacity building.
 From 2012 to 2014, he was project manager of a twinning program with Morocco (ADEME/BMWi-AMEE (ex-ADEREE)).
 Since 2007, he is working at the International affairs division of ADEME.

-Socio-economist and policy framework analyst, A. Tsitsikalis is a graduate at the Institute of the Political Studies (IEP) of Paris and titular of a Master degree of “Industrial development and project evaluation” (IEDES-Sorbonne-Paris).
-She has been working for 12 years for an international NGO, the GRET, both on the field (Mauritania (2006-2009) and Cambodia (2015-2017)) and at the headquarters, undertaking several missions on water, sanitation and solid waste management projects in several low-income countries in Africa and Asia.
-Since 2018, she has been working at the French Agency for Environment and Energy Management (ADEME), and is responsible for regional cooperation in Mediterranean and African countries.
+Socio-economist and policy framework analyst, A. Tsitsikalis graduated from the Institute of the Political Studies (IEP) of Paris and holds a master’s degree in Industrial development and project evaluation from the IEDES-Sorbonne in Paris.
+She has been working for 12 years for an international NGO, the GRET, both on the field – Mauritania (2006-2009) and Cambodia (2015-2017) – and in the headquarters, undertaking several missions on water, sanitation and solid waste management projects in several low-income countries in Africa and Asia.
+Since 2018, she has been working for the French Agency for Environment and Energy Management (ADEME), where she is responsible for regional cooperation in Mediterranean and African countries.
 Her skills are particularly focused on economic development, environmental issues and access to basic services in urban and semi-urban areas (water, sanitation, solid waste management).
 Her fields of expertise are related to governance issues and policy implementation on environment related topics (governance, economic management, capacity building, transverse studies and diagnosis).

-Portuguese Energy Agency ADENE
+Portuguese Energy Agency - ADENE

 R. Fragoso graduated in Civil Engineering at IST (1998-2002) and obtained a post graduate degree in Planning and Sustainable Construction from the Universidade Lusíada de Lisboa in 2005 as well as one in Building Acoustics from the Faculty of Engineering of Universidade Católica Portuguesa in 2009.
 Since 2008, he has been an Energy Expert of the National Energy Performance Certification System.
 Working in ADENE since 2010, until 2012 he has been an Energy Performance Certification (EPC) System Quality Assessment Auditor, mainly dealing with the monitoring and supervision of the system as well as with the implementation and monitoring of a dedicated software for the verification of calculation methods.
 Currently, he is Head of the Buildings Department and manager of the Buildings Energy Certification System.
 He has also been coordinating ADENE’s participation in several European and International projects (IEE – CA-EPBD, IEE – Resquest2Action, IEA EBC – Annex 56, etc.), and he has served as EnR Buildings Working Group Chair.